 Also, the weather sucks farts.
 Like, you may think that’s a crude and ineloquent way to put it but trust me—once you get to the West Coast, your first thought will also be ‘the weather sucks farts’.
 It’s cold and windy (even in summer), it’s the wettest area of New Zealand (even in summer), and the sandflies are always lurking about.
 Truthfully, the West Coast is best experienced from inside a car…

 But that’s part of the charm!
 They don’t call it the Wild West Coast for nothing.
+Travel into the wilderness and experience it!
 You go for the untouched landscape; if you want joints and sun, you go to Golden Bay (spoiler warning).

 It’s a little bit pricey but Denniston Dog in Westport is popular with the locals for a good reason.
 Stone-grilled carnivorous delights and also stone-grilled herbivorous delights – something for everyone!

 In the northern half of the West Coast, I wouldn’t really suggest staying anywhere other than Westport.
 In fact, if you’re willing to drive another 100 kilometres up the coast to Karamea, that area is majestic with some killer campsites.